-To (years) Comment Short- term 0 1 These are the timeframes that our legal & internal audit function utilizes when evaluating appropriate horizons over which to focus their work on risk assessment.
-Medium- term 1 3 These are the timeframes that our legal & internal audit function utilizes when evaluating appropriate horizons over which to focus their work on risk assessment.
-Long- term 3 These are the timeframes that our legal & internal audit function utilizes when evaluating appropriate horizons over which to focus their work on risk assessment.
-Much of our sustainability-focused strategy fits in the long-term time horizon, for example in 2019 we set 2025 targets.
+From Comment (years) (years) Short- 0 1 These are the timeframes that our legal & internal audit function utilizes when evaluating appropriate horizons over which to focus their work on risk assessment. term Medium- 1 3 These are the timeframes that our legal & internal audit function utilizes when evaluating appropriate horizons over which to focus their work on risk assessment. term Long- 3 10 These are the timeframes that our legal & internal audit function utilizes when evaluating appropriate horizons over which to focus their work on risk assessment.
+Much of our term sustainability-focused strategy fits in the long-term time horizon, for example in 2019 we set 2025 targets.
 Please note - long-term is anything beyond 3 years, 10 was selected as proxy for this.
 It depends on the issue and relevance over time as to what timeframe beyond 3 years would be considered, and it could be more than 10 years.